 - a.
-As for liabilities in respect of payment of royalties to the Chief Scientist, see Note 13b. - b.
+As for liabilities in respect of payment of royalties to the Chief Scientist, see Note 14c. - b.
 The Company engaged with medical centers and academic institutions for performing clinical trials.
 In part of the agreements the Company has undertaken to pay royalties amounting between 0.75% and 1.5% of revenues in the field of the trial if a patent in the field of the trial is created during the research.
 The Company is entitled to terminate the engagements subject to giving an advance notice and there is no additional cost to the Company for the cancellation. - c.
-During 2009-2016, the Company entered into several distribution agreements for the Deep TMS device with third parties regarding different territories around the world.
-According to these distribution agreements, the third parties are granted the exclusive right to market, distribute, lease, use and promote sales in the different territories for a 10-year period.
-The Company will supply the devices to the distributors and they will act on their account to lease and install them at clients while the device remains the property of the Company.
+During 2009-2017, the Company entered into several distribution agreements for the Deep TMS device with third parties regarding different territories around the world.
+According to these distribution agreements, the third parties are granted the exclusive right to market, distribute, lease and/or sale, use and promote sales in the different territories up to a 15-year period.
+The Company will supply the devices to the distributors and they will act on their account to install, train and maintain the devices in the territory they operate.
 The different distributors are committed to minimum quantities as in the agreements. - d.
-In June 2013, the Company entered into a non-exclusive marketing agreement for the Deep TMS device with a third party regarding several specific customers in the US.
-The agreement is in effect for a 12-month period after closing and will be extended automatically subject to the mechanism set in the agreement.
+In September 2013, the Company entered into a distribution agreement in Japan with Century Medical Inc., a member of the Itochu concern, which specializes in the import and distribution of medical devices and equipment in Japan.
+According to the agreement, the distributor is granted the exclusive right to market the Company's Deep TMS device for the treatment of major depression in patients in Japan for a 10-year period after the required regulatory approvals for marketing the device in Japan are obtained.
+If the distributor meets the minimum quantities which it has committed during the contractual term, the agreement will be extended by additional 5 years.
+The distributor is granted a right of first offer to distribute the Company's device in Japan without further codification.